filecoin-station/zinnia/docs/architecture-decision-records/2023-01-switching-to-deno-core.md

 - We can support JS & Rust/WASM modules from the beginning

-- We can leverage what the Deno team learned about Rust & v8 integration over the years and follow their best practices.
+- We can leverage what the Deno team learned about Rust & v8 integration over the years and follow their best practices

 - We can cherry-pick functionality from Deno, either import some of their crates or copy parts of their code (as a last resort solution)